myConsciousness/myConsciousness/README.md

 > The AWS Lambda custom runtime for Dart developed by AWS Lab stopped being maintained about 4 years ago, so I released a Null Safety version for the latest Dart SDK instead

 pub.dev/packages/aws...

 ---

-> Shinya Kato 🌮 @shinyakato.dev 2024-04-25T04:26:03.632Z
->
-> I have released a package bluesky v0.15.18 for Dart/Flutter :) This release includes the addition of savedFeedsPrefV2 to preference

----
 <!-- MY-BSKY_TIMELINE:END -->